MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-multi-geo.md

 4. Migrate your users’ OneDrive from the home location to their preferred data location as needed.

-Each of these steps has its corresponding Microsoft Azure Active Directory PowerShell cmdlet, which will be covered in the Configure Multi-Geo steps.
+Each of these steps has its corresponding Microsoft Azure Active Directory PowerShell cmdlet, which will is covered in [Configure OneDrive for Business Multi-Geo](multi-geo-tenant-configuration.md).

+> [!IMPORTANT]
-Important: Note that the Multi-Geo features of Office 365 are not primarily designed for performance optimization cases, they are designed to meet data residency requirements.
+> Note that the Multi-Geo features of Office 365 are not primarily designed for performance optimization cases, they are designed to meet data residency requirements.
 For information about performance optimization for Office 365, see [Network planning and performance tuning for Office 365](https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848) or contact your support group.

 You can configure any of the following locations to be satellite geo locations where you can host OneDrive files.
-As you plan for Multi-Geo, make a list of the locations that you want to add to your Office 365 tenant.
+As you plan for multi-geo, make a list of the locations that you want to add to your Office 365 tenant.
 We recommend starting with one or two satellite locations and then gradually expanding to more geo locations, if needed.

 <table>
 <thead>